Home » Blog » 7 Things To Let Go Of To Be Happy

 I’ll be honest and admit that I was definitely in the second category for most of my thirties.
 (And before that, self-care wasn’t even in my vocabulary.)
 I wanted to put myself first, but it was just so hard to do with work and kids.

 Instead, it’s because I’m intrinsically worthy.
 After all, I don’t ask my children to earn my love, care and respect.
-So why should I treat myself any different?
+So why should I treat myself any differently?

 Related Post: Doing Less + A Lesson in Self-Worth